abbyssoul/libstyxe/README.md

 ### Build tool dependencies
 In order to build this project following tools must be present in the system:
 * git (to check out project and it’s external modules, see dependencies section)
+* cmake - user for build script generation
+* ninja (opional, used by default)
-* doxygen (for documentation)
+* doxygen (opional, for documentation generation)
-* cppcheck (static code analysis, latest version from git is used as part of the 'codecheck' step)
+* cppcheck (opional, but recommended for static code analysis, latest version from git is used as part of the 'codecheck' step)
-* cpplint (for static code analysis in addition to cppcheck)
+* cpplint (opional, for static code analysis in addition to cppcheck)
-* valgrind (for runtime code quality verification)
+* valgrind (opional, for runtime code quality verification)

 This project is using C++17 features extensively.
 The minimal tested/required version of gcc is gcc-7.
 [CI](https://travis-ci.org/abbyssoul/libstyxe) is using clang-6 and gcc-7.